 Economic and Social Sciences Research

 The primary mission of the Economic and Social Sciences Research Program is to provide economic and sociocultural information that will assist NMFS in meeting its stewardship responsibilities.
-Those responsibilities are in part identified by the Federal regulatory analyses requirements.

 Recent Publications, Poster Presentations, Reports & Activities